NabeelHimaz/RISCV-Team04/README.md

 We also ran the same `pdf` and `f1_fsm` tests on Vbuddy, and observed the similar outputs as in single-cycle.

 ---
+# Superscalar
+## Overview

+A simplified superscalar RISC-V processor that can execute two independent instructions simultaneously in a single clock cycle, achieving up to 2x throughput compared to a traditional scalar processor.
+## Design Simplifications

+- No hazard detection: Since it's non-pipelined, we assume independent instructions
+- No memory operations: Only arithmetic to avoid memory port conflicts
+- No branches

+Implementing only I/R type instructions greatly reduced the complexity.
+It removed the need for a data memory and meant only the ALU had to be duplicated.

 # Appendix
 ### A. Design Philosophy & Decisions